MontagueM/DestinyUnpackerCPP/README.md

 Valid for all Destiny 2: Beyond Light packages from version 3.0.0.0 onward.

-This is a C++ version of my Python code that uses OpenSSL for the AES-GCM-128 decryption.
+This is a C++ "version" of my Python code that uses bcrypt for the AES-GCM-128 decryption.

 ## Licensing